 Lifestyle and home remedies

-Here are some things you can do to manage withdrawal symptoms:
+Here's what you can do to help manage nicotine withdrawal symptoms:

 Coping and support